shakhscode/Inflation-and-GDP-Growth-Analysis-G20Countries/README.md

-# Analysis of Inflation and GDP growth: G20 Countries
+# Inflation and GDP Growth Analysis: G20 Countries
 Hello !
 Nice to see you here.
 Please read the qoute below.

 ![](extraimagefiles/inflation2.jpg)